haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/project/project-patch.md

 To test a custom patch on your local system:

-1. On your local system, enter the following command as the [Magento file system owner]({{ page.baseurl }}/cloud/before/before-workspace-file-sys-owner.html) if you haven't done so already:
+1. On your local system, enter the following command as the [Magento文件系统所有者]({{ page.baseurl }}/cloud/before/before-workspace-file-sys-owner.html) if you haven't done so already:

 		mkdir <Magento project root dir>/m2-hotfixes
 3. Copy the patch file to that directory.